RevenueHunt/docs/docs/how-to-guides/troubleshoot-product-results.md

 # How to Troubleshoot Product Recommendations in Your Quiz

-Navigating through the product recommendations can be challenging, especially when dealing with numerous products and collections linked to quiz choices.
+Navigating through the product recommendations can be challenging, especially when dealing with numerous products and collections/categories linked to quiz choices.

 This guide will walk you through the process of troubleshooting product recommendations.
 It can help you understand why a certain product was recommended or missing from the Results Page.